Basic Information About Glutathione

 Glutathione is considered the master antioxidant of the human body.
 Essential for keeping the body healthy and disease-free, glutathione’s main purpose if the neutralizing and eliminating free radicals.
 The elimination of free radicals protects cells from oxidative stress, supporting healthy body functions.*

 This master antioxidant is a tripeptide that is comprised of three amino acids.
-Glutamate, cysteine and glycine are the three amino acids that are chemically bonded together to make glutathione.
+Glutamate, cysteine, and glycine are the three amino acids that are chemically bonded together to make glutathione.
 This peptide is similar to that of a protein that is comprised of amino acids, but the peptide bond is a shorter molecule.

 All cells have a certain level of GSH present in them.
 However, it is the liver that maintains the overall level of glutathione in the human body.
 This is where the synthesis of glutathione takes place and is then transferred into the red blood cells.
 A deficiency in the synthesis or export of this tripeptide has been linked to aging-related issues.*